jumpogpo/Discord-Bot/README.md

 # Discord-Music-Bot

-### Prerequisites
-- ffmpeg
-- Nodejs

-### Module
+### Requirement
-- discord.js
-- ytdl-core
-- yt-search
-- fs
+- Your Discord Webhook token
+- Your email and app password
-- distube
+- Firebase info

-You need to change the token in the "setting.json" file.
+You need to change the info in the "script.js" file.